Data Types and Access Specifiers in VB .Net

 (E) Date Data Type

-Date datatype is used to store Date and Time value.
+Date datatype is used to store Date and Time values.

-You can assign values to Date variable using one of the following methods:
+You can assign values to the Date variable using one of the following methods:

 System.Date